renpy/renpy/sphinx/source/movie.rst

 -----------------

-The easiest and most efficient way to display a movie fullscreen is to use the renpypy.movie_cutscene function.
+The easiest and most efficient way to display a movie fullscreen is to use the renpy.movie_cutscene function.
 This function displays the movie fullscreen until it either ends, or the player clicks to dismiss it. ::